oktavilla/PortfolioDeck-Docs/themes.markdown

 ### layout.liquid ### {#layout_template}

 The layout template is used to set the framework for the site.
-This is were you'll place all the elements that should be available on every page of your site.
+This is were you`ll place all the elements that should be available on every page of your site.
 E.g. logo, navigation, footer.
-It is also in this template that you write your '&lt;html&gt;', '&lt;head&gt;' and '&lt;body&gt;' tags.
+It is also in this template that you write your `&lt;html&gt;`, `&lt;head&gt;` and `&lt;body&gt;' tags.

 #### Available objects